Have you started hiking? Congratulations! But where to start? Here is a complete guide for hiking for beginners.

 If you want to know more about what to eat when hiking, here is an in-depth guide on hiking food.

 You can also discover some original hiking food ideas from experienced hikers HERE.
+And if you’re vegan, I’ve got you covered with this vegan backpacking food guide.

 Here is what you should take with you in your initiation rite: